 Bridgit Bench has enabled Wise Construction to see where the gaps are in terms of workforce planning.
 “We’re typically running about 80 jobs at a time of different sizes, and we’re constantly having to move pieces around,” says Libby.

 “With Bridgit Bench, we can see where gaps are and manage resources and manpower efficiently.”

 Just how much more efficient has resource planning become for Wise Construction?
-Well, reviewing pertinent resource planning information now takes about an hour where before it took 4 to 5 times that amount of time.
+Well, reviewing pertinent resource planning information now takes about an hour whereas before it took 4 to 5 times that amount of time.

 “Now, we can quickly and concisely check workloads, demands, and where employees will have peaks and valleys,” says Libby.

-At Wise Construction’s weekly executive level meetings, at which point they review where they are from an operations standpoint, Bridgit Bench has helped.
-“It gives us a quick executive level summary that we can share with the owners,” says Libby.
+At Wise Construction’s weekly executive-level meetings, at which point they review where they are from an operations standpoint, Bridgit Bench has helped.
+“It gives us a quick executive-level summary that we can share with the owners,” says Libby.

 Eric Libby, Project Executive at Wise Construction

 The certainty regarding workforce planning helps Wise Construction with hiring decisions.
 It also helps them with capacity planning and in being forward thinking as they can project what will happen months down the line – whether they need to hire or push for more business.

 The Wise Construction team was able to quickly adapt to Bridgit Bench and appreciates its simplicity and user-friendliness.
 “It’s clear and concise and we can find relevant information in one place at one time,” says Libby.
 “Bridgit Bench is user-friendly in that we can easily filter what we want to review and sort it in multiple ways.”

 With Bridgit Bench, Wise Construction is better positioned to move forward.
 As the company takes on new jobs and clients, resource management will become more important as they hire more people to fill more jobs.